Victor-Mufasa/Phase-3-Project/README.md

 ## Evaluation

-Model performance was evaluated using **ROC curve and Area Under the Curve**, as the target, churn, is imbalanced and AUC captures ranking performance.
+Model performance was evaluated using **ROC curve and Area Under the Curve**, as the target, churn, had class imbalance and AUC captures ranking performance.

 The final Decision Tree achieved:
 - **Train ROC AUC:** 0.78